sunt05/SuPy/docs/source/index.rst

     Meanwhile, the data analysis ability of SuPy is greatly enhanced by `the Python-based SciPy Stack <https://scipy.org>`_, notably `numpy`_ and `pandas`_.
+    More details are described in `our SuPy paper <https://www.geosci-model-dev-discuss.net/gmd-2019-39/>`_

 .. _SUEWS: https://suews-docs.readthedocs.io/en/latest/